-- Pop your gnocchi in salted boiling for 2mins until they’re just about cooked through & the water is completely cloudy.
+- Whilst the sauce is simmering, pop the gnocchi in salted boiling for 1-2mins until they’re just about cooked through & the water is completely cloudy.
 As soon as the first piece of gnocchi floats to the top, drain in a colander.

-- Melt butter in a pan over medium heat with a few sage leaves & add your gnocchi.
-Fry until crispy, shaking frequently.
-Season with salt & pepper then remove from pan.
+- Melt butter in a separate pan over medium heat with a few sage leaves & add the gnocchi.
+Fry until light golden and crisp, shaking frequently (7-10mins).
+Season with salt & pepper.